antonhalim/oo-robot-bk-002-public/README.md

 ##### `location=`

-Your robot will have a customed `location=` method.
+Your robot will have a custom `location=` method.
 This method will save the current location as `previous_loaction` before updating its location.
 This way, your robot can remember where it came from.
 Every time your robot moves from one location to another, it loses a 1% of its battery life.

 ##### `arrange_items_alphabetically`